grscheller/scheller-linux-archive/grokRust/README.md

-# Coming up to speed with the Rust systems programming language:
+# Rust systems programming language:

 Explore the Rust toolchain and come up to speed with the language.